Helen Scales

-Helen Scales is a British marine biologist, broadcaster, and writer.
+Helen Scales is a British marine biologist, broadcaster and writer.

 Personal life and education

 Helen Scales learnt to scuba dive when she was 16 as part of the Duke of Edinburgh's Award, and from this experience wanted to know more about life underwater.

-She studied at St John's College, Cambridge as an undergraduate and holds an M.Sc. in Tropical Coastal Management from the University of Newcastle Upon Tyne.
-Scales was awarded a Ph.D. from St John's College, Cambridge in 2005; her thesis title was Exploitation of coral reef fish for the live reef fish trade.
+She studied at St John's College, Cambridge, as an undergraduate and holds an M.Sc. degree in Tropical Coastal Management from the University of Newcastle Upon Tyne.
+Scales was awarded a Ph.D. from St John's College, Cambridge, in 2005; her thesis title was "Exploitation of coral reef fish for the live reef fish trade".
 This was particularly about the humphead wrasse.
 She was able to identify individual fish through the colour patterns on their heads after filming the fish underwater and so study their movement and behaviour.

 Career

-Scales worked for several conservation organisations after gaining her doctorate including the World Wide Fund for Nature, TRAFFIC International, the International Union for Conservation of Nature and Natural Resources and Natural England.
+Scales worked for several conservation organisations after gaining her doctorate, including the World Wide Fund for Nature, TRAFFIC International, the International Union for Conservation of Nature and Natural Resources and Natural England.
 She was later appointed as a tutor for the University of Cambridge Institute of Continuing Education.
 Her scientific interests and research focus on marine conservation and the inter-relations between people and oceans, particularly in the context of habitat protection and the international wildlife trade.

 Public communication

 Her 2009 book Poseidon's Steed, on seahorses, was described by the reviewer for The Economist as "a fascinating book ...
 Scales ... explains the myth, biology and ecology of what the Victorians called 'queer fish'." while in National Geographic the reviewer called it "a compelling book about seahorses that makes the case not only for these odd fish but also for the entire ocean."

 In October 2011, she appeared on BBC Radio 4's The Museum of Curiosity.
 Her hypothetical donation to this fictional museum was a tank full of seahorses.
-In 2013 she spoke at a TEDx event, TEDxLSE, at the London School of Economics.
-In April 2018, she was a judge for the UK finals of the FameLab competition.
-In 2021 she was a guest on the BBC Radio 4 programme The Life Scientific.
+In 2013, she spoke at a TEDx event, TEDxLSE, at the London School of Economics.
+In April 2018, Scales was a judge for the UK finals of the FameLab competition.
+In 2021, she was a guest on the BBC Radio 4 programme The Life Scientific.

+Her 2024 book What the Wild Sea Can Be: The Future of the World's Ocean was shortlisted for the 2025 Women's Prize for Non-Fiction.